Davi-Mancebo/magic-all-cards/README.md

 - `requests` for HTTP transfers
 - `tkinter` (bundled with the standard Windows Python installer)

+## License
+This project is distributed under the [Creative Commons Attribution-NonCommercial 4.0 International](LICENSE) license.
+You may adapt and share the code for non-commercial purposes as long as you credit the author and keep the same non-commercial terms in derivative works.

 ## Notes
 - `AllPrintings.json` is roughly 1 GB; the first download may take a while depending on your connection.
 - Respect Scryfall’s API terms—avoid running multiple instances concurrently or hammering the service.